sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 **Environment**: A marketplace instance within your organization which can be created for different purposes.
 There are three different types of environments: Dev, Test, and Live.
-You can access them all with the same Flex account.
+You can access them all with the same Sharetribe account.

 </info>

 ## Environment types

-The three environments in Flex each have their own specific purpose.
+The three environments in Sharetribe each have their own specific purpose.
 Each environment should also have its own dedicated client application, which also follows the purpose of the environment.

+### Test environment

+The Test environment works as a preview environment for Live.
+Whereas a possible Dev environment is meant for the developer to make code changes, Test is meant to reflect your Live environment as accurately as possible.

+The operator can make no-code changes in Test, and copy them to Dev and Live without needing a developer to intervene.
+Because Test and Live are identical, the operator can trust that their changes made in Test show up correctly when published to Live.
+Copying no-code assets to Dev makes it easy for developers to be working on the correct configurations in Dev.

+Note that you should not onboard real users or listings to Test, as they cannot be moved into Live.

 ### Dev environment